Food Forest Keepers: St. Patrick-St. Vincent Catholic High School

 Vision for the Future:

 The vision for the space is to serve as a peaceful and prayerful setting for individuals and groups.
-To honor the generous donation from the Dominican Sisters of San Rafael, SPSV named the space Teraza Dominicana, Spanish for Dominican Terrace.
+To honor the generous donation from the Dominican Sisters of San Rafael, SPSV named the space Terraza Dominicana, Spanish for Dominican Terrace.
 As the trees mature, the community will be able to witness the healing and renewing power of nature through the various academic and spiritual activities hosted in the space.
 In addition, food harvested from the food forest and the raised beds will nourish the bodies and spirits of the community.

 The space will continue to support the education of St. Patrick-St. Vincent Catholic High School students.
-Specifically, students will be monitoring the growth of plants in Teraza Dominicana and observe how water moves through the landscape.
+Specifically, students will be monitoring the growth of plants in Terraza Dominicana and observe how water moves through the landscape.
 The installation of a large swale, several terraced guilds, as well as the layering of mulch and burlap were designed to direct the flow of water down towards the root zone, reducing runoff and erosion.
 This relates directly to University of California approved Environmental Science course curriculum, and helps students play an active role in natural resource conservation efforts.
 Also, the space has already presented research and creative design opportunities for students to observe and explore ideas for improvement, such as pathways to increase access and study, and how to utilize the existing rain catchment system.
 Moving forward, the space will enable nitrogen cycle, soil science, plant biology and pollinator investigations (among other things).
-These topics are covered in both Biology and Environmental Science course curricula, and Teraza Dominicana provides an engaging, safe and on-campus place for students to carry out long-term original science projects.
+These topics are covered in both Biology and Environmental Science course curricula, and Terraza Dominicana provides an engaging, safe and on-campus place for students to carry out long-term original science projects.